MÁV Class V43

 With an overall length of 15,700 mm vs 14,400 mm for BB 9400, a 1,180 mm wheel diameter vs 1,020 mm for BB 9400, a similar speed of 120 km/h or 130 km/h depending on their respective periods of use, V43 and BB 9400 shared the same power rating of 2,200 kW.
 Presumably due to the chosen secondary suspension, different from that of the BB 9400, Hungarian drivers complained of discomfort and many preferred to keep standing while driving.
 An improvement was sought with the V43 2000 series by inserting rubber mounting pads between the bogies and the frame, together with a dampener to reduce longitudinal jerking movements.
 Meanwhile a part of the fleet had received minimal upgrades to comply with EUROFIMA requirements and about half of all V43s are now equipped by modern "semi-pantograph" type catenary current collectors.

 Successive sets of modifications led to the subdivision of the class into four subclasses: V43 0000, V43 1000, V43 2000 and V43 3000.
 Starting in 2011, MÁV-Trakció changed its class numbers to comply with the new UIC numbering pattern.
 As a consequence, the classes V43 0000, V43 1000, V43 2000, and V43 3000 became the classes 430, 431, 432 and 433.

 The classic V43 1000 series is generally nicknamed Szili or Szlikon as a reference to its silicon rectifiers; V43 2000 series is Papagáj (Parrot - because of the painting) otherwise Fecske Szili; V43 3000 series is Cirmos (Tabby - also because of the painting).

-The V43 is the still the main workhorse for electric traction in Hungary.
+The V43 is still the main workhorse for electric traction in Hungary.
 Its early generation semiconductor technology is now considered obsolete, but the type has good efficiency for both freight and passenger traction.
 For this, however, the V43 locomotives constantly need to work near the edge of their power reserve when pulling and their efficiency is coincidentally the highest in that region.
 Extensive preventive maintenance procedures developed by MÁV depots allowed the V43 to serve up to roughly 60 years reliably, despite being maxed out most of the time.